-When you overheat the oil, you run the risk of burning it.
-This has two main drawbacks:
+When you overheat the oil, you run the risk of burning it and the food you're cooking tastes terrible!

 In addition to maintaining your oil temperature, you need to filter it.
 This is necessary for keeping your fryer oil clean, plus it's another surefire technique for lengthening the lifespan of the oil.

 Plus, using a commercial oil filter for your fryer drastically improves the quality of the oil and hence the taste of whatever it is you're frying- win-win!

 To do this, you usually need to change the oil using an external oil filtration system.
 Utilizing one of these will almost double the life of your oil!